-When you think about the harmonious appearance of someone’s face you realize that the face is not a one dimensional structure.
+High, strong cheekbones have always been viewed as a sign of beauty.
+When an individual’s cheekbones are not as sculpted or defined, their face can appear dull and less dynamic.
+When you think about the harmonious appearance of someone’s face you realize the face is not a one-dimensional structure.
 When you think about lifting the face, it involves moving it in one direction.
-Then we talk about adding volume too which is another dimension and often times we use this with cheek implants or chin implants.
-Implantation to the skeletal frame of the face.
-This gives the second dimension to the face meaning the rounding of the cheeks or the rounding of the face adding structure to the lower area of the face.
+Then we talk about adding more volume, which is another dimension.
+Often times we use cheek implants or chin implants, which is implantation to the skeletal frame of the face, to add volume.
+This adds to the second dimension of the face, meaning the rounding of the cheeks, or the rounding of the face, and adding structure to the lower area of the face.

-Same thing with the cheeks, if someone has shallow cheeks or very low cheekbones in this area, these areas act as the hangers for the face.
-We like to have nice prominence of the cheek area when thinking about rejuvenating the lower part of the face because this is where the rest of the face hangs off of.
-We always take this into account when we’re looking at the two dimensional structures of the face and how we can build the aesthetic appearance that you are looking for.
+The same thing with the cheeks, if someone has shallow cheeks or very low cheekbones in this area, these areas act as the hangers for the face.
+We like to have a nice prominence of the cheek area when thinking about rejuvenating the lower part of the face because this is where the rest of the face hangs off of.
+We always take this into account when we’re looking at the two-dimensional structures of the face and how we can build the aesthetic appearance that you are looking for.

 The implants may be inserted in conjunction with other procedures, such as a facelift, or they may be inserted as a separate procedure.
 Some bruising and swelling may occur after chin and cheek enhancement, and patients may experience some difficulty with facial movements like talking and smiling.
 Restrictions may need to be placed on your diet.
 Discomfort can occur during the first few days, but you will be prescribed medication that can help to control this.
 Most patients find that they are well enough to return to work about one week after their chin and/or cheek enhancement procedure.

 There are several benefits of cheek enhancements including: